loopwerk/loopwerk.io/content/articles/2025-04-15-you-probably-dont-need-a-cms.md

 So instead of a complete CMS we now have a Django model with a `CKEditor5Field` instance.
 Our model becomes the CMS, and our admins manage everything within the normal Django Admin interface that they’re already familiar with.
 They don’t have to use multiple URLs, like `/admin/` and `/cms/` to manage different kinds of things on the site.

 We embed a bunch of things in our articles, such as Instagram photos, YouTube videos, Spotify, Tidal and Apple Music songs, and more.
 While CKEditor 5 has built-in support for some embeds (when you paste in a link to a YouTube video it turns into embed code by default), it doesn’t support everything we need.
-Instead of building complicated plugins, we decided to completely remove this responsibly from the text editor, and instead we parse the body text for special tags like this:
+Instead of building complicated plugins, we decided to completely remove this responsibility from the text editor, and instead we parse the body text for special tags like this:

 ```
 Lorem ipsum dolor sit amet, consectetur adipiscing elit